Equality and Diversity

 - assess and review policies and practices

 - gather and use employee information

 - consider award criteria and conditions in relation to public procurement

 - publish in a manner that is accessible

-To promote the use of British Sign Language including by making provision for the preparation and publication of a British Sign Language National Plan for Scotland and by requiring certain authorities to prepare and publish their own British Sign Language Plans in connection with the exercise of their functions; and to provide for the manner in which such plans are to be prepared and for their review and updating.
+British Sign Language (Scotland) Act 2015 To promote the use of British Sign Language including by making provision for the preparation and publication of a British Sign Language National Plan for Scotland.
+Public authorities were required to prepare and publish their own British Sign Language Plans.
+Fife Council, in partnership with NHS Fife and Fife College, produced their BSL Plan in 2018.
+It is available in the Publications section.

 See below for further information on the Equality Evidence Framework and Toolkit for Public Authorities - A framework to help public authorities to gather and use equality evidence.

 Age discrimination affects many people.
 Young workers may be underpaid or belittled.
 Older people may miss out on jobs because of their age.
 The Equality Act 2010 prohibits age discrimination.